 “Looks safe,” he said, eyeing Clod.
 “How’s the stiff?”

 “Just finished,” Jewels said.
 “Clod, howl of the sun.
-Resume according to prior instructions.”
+Resume according to prior instructions.
+Howl of the sun.”

 Clod sat up, looking about.
 Vivenna waited as his eyes passed over her, but there didn’t seem to be recognition or gladness in them.
 He wore the same dull, unemotional expression as always.